AmyShackles/what-time-is-meow/README.md

 There is an optional animation included in the package that makes the cat tails swish back and forth and their ears lean from side to side.
 If you'd like to utilize this optional animation, simply import it from the package and call it after creating your cats.

 ```
-import { catFactory, animation } from 'what-time-is-meow-v2'
+import { catFactory, animation } from 'what-time-is-meow'

 function App () {
   catFactory.create();